Dallas Lawyers for Contesting a Will Due to Lack of Testamentary Capacity

 You shouldn’t suffer the consequences of an invalid will after losing your loved one.
 When their assets and your future are at stake, you deserve an opportunity to fight for your relative’s wishes.
 We are ready to represent you and take your case to court if necessary.

 If you think a lack of testamentary capacity existed when your family member executed their will, contact Staubus and Randall right now.
 We can file a lawsuit on your behalf to challenge the validity of the will and prove the claim you’re making.
-Call us at 214-691-3411 for your free consultation.
+Call us at 214-691-3411 to schedule a consultation.